remoteintech/remote-jobs/company-profiles/automattic.md

 Home office setup and co-working allowances.
 Working from a coffee shop?
 You can use your co-working allowance for the requisite latte!

-Around 300 employees with from [homes in one of 36 countries](https://automattic.com/map/)
+Around 300 employees work from [homes in one of 36 countries](https://automattic.com/map/)

 ## Region